An Explainable 3D Residual Self-Attention Deep Neural Network FOR Joint Atrophy Localization and Alzheimer's Disease Diagnosis using Structural MRI: Method

 \subsubsection{Self-attention layer}

-The self-attention layer was added to the end of original residual module $r(x)$.
-A self-attention function can be described as mapping a query, a key, and a value to the output, where those are all vectors.
-In our work, key and value are the features of the whole MRI image extracted by the 3D convolution network and query is the weight matrix that the network needs to learn.
+As described in Section \ref{sec:3DResnet}, the convolutional operator has a local receptive field and only performs local operations, while the self-attention mechanism can perform non-local operation, capable of capturing long-range dependencies/global information.
+Therefore, inspired by the work in \cite{buades2005non,wang2018non}, in our work, the self-attention layer is introduced to the end of original residual module $r(x)$ to help the model efficiently capture the global information.
+A self-attention function can be described as mapping a query, a key, and a value to the input, where those are all vectors.
+Key and value are the features of the whole sMRI extracted by each convolution block and the query determines which values to focus on for learning process.
+By using the $1\times1\times1$ convolution filter, the key, query, and value are transformed to vectors.
 The key, query and value are denoted by $f(x)$, $g(x)$, $h(x)$ as follows:

 Here $x\in R^{C\times N}$ is the features from the previous layer.
-C is the number of channels and N is the number of feature locations of features from the previous layer. $W_f$, $W_g$ and $W_h$ are all $1\times1\times1$ convolution filters.
+C is the number of channels and N is the number of locations of features from the previous layer. $W_f$, $W_g$ and $W_h$ are all $1\times1\times1$ convolution filters.
 The self-attention map $(a_{i,j})$ can be calculated as:

 where $a_{i,j}$ indicates the correlative degree of attention between each region $i$ and all other regions. $j$ is the index of an output position.
 The output of the attention layer is $o=(o_1,o_1\ldots o_j,o_N)\in R^{C\times N}$, where